mitchlltbean/mitchtbeanBootstrap/README.md

     <!-- for version control i complete my index page with working nav links and tags.
 Then copied nav bar code to portfolio and contact pages.
 Checking all pages were link to one another and visibly the same. -->

-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+* Navbar on each page must contain links to Home/About with contact and Portfolio page.
     <!-- following deplyment i viewed the website from the web to ensure links -->